-Additionally, we checked if base water potential varied as a function of seed mass by fitting GLMMs with gamma distribution (since the model did not fulfil Gaussian assumptions).
+To have a more complete picture, we checked if base water potential varied as a function of seed mass by fitting GLMMs with gamma distribution (since the model did not fulfil Gaussian assumptions).
 Base water potential was used as the response variable and seed mass and storage treatment as the explanatory variables.
 Summit was included as a random factor.
 Model formula: ψb ~ seed weight * storage + (1|summit), family = Gamma.
 We did find a marginally significant relationship when both storage treatments were analysed separately: only in after ripened seeds we found a marginally significant negative relationship i.e. the heavier the seed the lower the base water potential for germination (details in Supplementary xxx).

 3. Results

-3.1 Effect of storage treatment and water potential on final germination proportions
+3.1 Prediction 1: Final germination proportion as a function of storage treatment and water potential

 Final germination was higher in after ripened than in fresh seeds (Fig 4A).
 With no water stress (i.e. distilled water treatment, WP treatment = 0) fresh seeds only attained around 70% germination, while germination of after ripened seeds was almost 100%.
-With increasing water stress, germination dropped below 50% at -0.2 MPa in fresh seeds, whereas, in after ripened seeds water stress needed to reach -0.6 MPa to cross the same germination threshold.
+With increasing water stress, germination dropped below 50% at -0.2 MPa in fresh seeds, whereas, in after ripened seeds, water stress needed to reach -0.6 MPa to cross the same germination threshold.
 At -0.8 MPa and below, germination was negligible in both fresh and after ripened seeds.
 Lower water potential also led to slower germination (Fig 4B).
 GLMMs confirmed that differences between storage and water potential treatments were statistically significant (p-value < 0.001 in both explanatory fixed factors and significant interaction, Supplementary table xx).

-3.2 Germination base water potential as a function of microclimate
+3.2 Prediction 2: Germination base water potential as a function of microclimate

 We used Bradford’s hydrotime model to calculate the ψb for germination for the 12 subpopulations in the fresh treatment and the 12 populations in the after ripened treatment (Table 1).
 Values of ψb were higher (i.e. less water stress-tolerant) in the fresh than in the after ripened seeds (average -0.1 vs -0.4 in those 6 subpopulations that were sown at both storage times) (Table 1).
 Given the significant interaction between storage treatment and microclimate (measured as GDD; model z = 2.45, p-value < 0.05), we analysed the relationship between base water potential and GDD separately for fresh and after ripened seeds.
 For fresh seeds we found no significant relationship (Fig 4 left panel).
 On the contrary, after ripened seeds showed a significant relationship (z = -1.99, p-value <0.05) of decreasing ψb in subpopulations with higher GDD (Fig 4, right panel).